 Large events where it is demonstrated that there are no additional adverse effects, which are no more than minor, on the environment or downstream properties as a result of the increase, or

 Where at source mitigation is not practicable but an offset mitigation is used.

-Development must prevent, or minimise, any increase in discharge volumes to receiving waters to the extent reasonably practicable.
+Development must shall prevent, or minimise, any increase in discharge volumes to receiving waters to the extent reasonably practicable.